US IR-1 Visa Application

-A US citizen or a legal permanent resident can file a petition for IR visa to an immediate relative who can be one of the following:
+A US citizen or an LPR can file a petition for the IR visa for an immediate relative if that relative is:

-- Must be a US citizen or lawful permanent resident in the US
+- Must be a US citizen or lawful permanent resident living in the United States

-- Must meet the financial requirements following the Poverty Guidelines
+- Must meet the financial requirements following US Federal Poverty Guidelines

-- Must have permanent residence (domicile) in the US
+- Must have a domicile (residence) in the United States

 - Spouse (IR-1)